Yesodey Hatorah Senior Girls' School: History

 In 2018, the school admitted censoring sections of GCSE textbooks to remove mentions of homosexual people and examples of women socialising with men.

 In April 2020, the school's then-principal, Rabbi Avrahom Pinter, died after contracting COVID-19.

 In January 2021, the school hosted a wedding with around 150 guests in the midst of the COVID-19 pandemic, against lockdown rules.
 The organiser is facing a £10,000 fine for breaching coronavirus regulations, and five guests were issued £200 fines.
 A spokesman for the school commented "we had no knowledge that the wedding was taking place", and "We are absolutely horrified about last night's event and condemn it in the strongest possible terms."
 The Mayor of Hackney, Philip Glanville, said "Unfortunately, similar events have taken place even at this venue before and we need to be really clear how unacceptable it is."
 In April, Hackney’s director of education, Annie Gammon said that the schools governors had shown “significant commitment to working with the council to take forward the recommendations from both the internal and external investigations and to ensure that the school’s lettings process is transparent and accountable”.

 In April 2021, Ofsted visited the school as a monitoring inspection and noted that the "Leaders and those responsible for governance are taking effective action to provide education in the current circumstances."

+In May 2024, Ofsted visited the school and graded them as 'Outstanding' for Quality of education and Behaviour and attitudes, and 'Good' for Personal development and Leadership and management.
+They were rated 'Good' overall.